Approximate Bayesian inference in semiparametric copula models: Preliminaries: Copulae and Empirical Likelihood

 A copula represents an alternative way of writing the joint distribution of a random vector $X= (X_1, \dots, X_d)$.
 Given a $d$-variate cumulative distribution function $F$ which depends on some parameter $\theta$, it is possible to show \citep{sklar} that there always exists a $d$-variate function $C_{\theta} : [0, 1]^d \to [0, 1]$, such that

-where $\lambda = (\lambda_1, \dots, \lambda_d)$, $F_j$ is the marginal distribution of $X_j$ and depends on a parameter vector $\lambda_j$.
+where $\lambda = (\lambda_1, \dots, \lambda_d)$ is a vector of parameters, $F_j$ is the marginal distribution of $X_j$ depending on a parameter vector $\lambda_j$.
 In other terms, the copula $C$ is a distribution function with uniform margins on $[0, 1]$: it binds together the univariate $F_1, F_2, \dots , F_d$ in order to produce the $d$-variate distribution $F$.
 The copula $C$ does not depend on the marginal distributions, and it accounts for potential dependence among the components of the random vector $X$.